GaussianGuaicai/mizu/README.md

 - The embedding backend attempts INT8 quantization via BitsAndBytes when enabled; install `bitsandbytes` GPU builds for best performance.
 - Optional Flash Attention requires compatible hardware and the `flash-attn` package.
 The checkbox is ignored when the kernel is unavailable.
 - If you frequently work with HEIC/HEIF/AVIF media, the app precomputes temporary JPEG previews under your system temp directory and cleans them up on exit.
-- Text files larger than 20 kB are truncated during indexing to keep embeddings manageable.

 ## Web UI preview